How to Set Up Your Own Home VPN Easily

 You might also use a router or firewall to enable only particular IP addresses to connect to your network.

-You’ll need your computer’s public IP address (your network’s Internet IP address) or, if you’ve set up a dynamic DNS service, its dynamic DNS address to connect to the VPN server.
-Follow method 1 Figure A to C for this.
+You'll need your computer's public IP address (your network's Internet IP address), or if you've set up a dynamic DNS service, its dynamic DNS address to connect to the VPN server.

-If you know your way around a network, it shouldn’t take you more than a half-hour to set up.
-And if you don’t, this is an excellent opportunity to learn.
+Knowing your way around a network shouldn't take you more than a half-hour to set up.
+And if you don't, this is an excellent opportunity to learn.

 - A Mac desktop that is always ethernet connected to your network.
 On Craigslist, you may locate an inexpensive Mac Mini, or you could use an existing iMac if you already have one.

 - macOS Server costs $19.99 and can be downloaded from the Mac App Store.

 - A router with port forwarding and dynamic DNS that you can set up.